 Which of the following is not a condition for hedge accounting?

-In the case of grants related to an asset, which of these accounting treatments (balance sheet presentation) is prescribed by IAS 20?
+In the case of a non-monetary grant, which of the following accounting treatments is prescribed by IAS 20?

 When it is difficult to distinguish between a change of estimate and a change in accounting policy, then an entity should: